lukecjohnson/dot/README.md

 ```

 ## Project structure
-Dot relies on a `views` directory containing the pages that will be compiled and output to `public`,
+`x-` relies on a `views` directory containing the pages that will be compiled and output to `public`,
 and a `components` directory containing the components that will be used with the `<component>` element.

-By default, Dot looks for these directories in the current working directory.
+By default, `x-` looks for these directories in the current working directory.
 However, a custom path can be specified
 with the `--root` CLI option.

 ## CLI
-To get started using Dot, simply use the `dot` command to process and compile your project.
-See `dot --help` for
+To get started, simply use the `x-` command to process and compile your project.
+See `x- --help` for
 additional options:
 ```
-$ dot --help
+$ x- --help

-Usage: dot [options]
+Usage: x- [options]

 Options: